Students will analyze the articles of the UDHR and reflect on whether the natures of the rights laid out in those articles.

 Is there such a thing as a "universal" right or are all rights inherently culturally relative?
 Philosophers have long debated whether any rights are universal, across time, geography, language, and culture.

-Read each of the 30 articles (rights) in the UDHR and consider whether they are: "always," "usually," or "never" considered universal for all people.
+Read each of the 30 articles in the Universal Declaration of Human Rights and consider whether they are: "always," "usually," or "never" considered universal for all people.
 In small groups, cut a paper copy of the UDHR into strips with one article on each strip.
 Then, on chart paper, sketch large concentric circles and label them "always," "usually," "never".
 Read each article, clarify its meaning and discuss where that right belongs on the chart.
 At the end of the exercise, groups might debrief their choices and rationales and consider: Were there any rights that a group decided would "sometimes" or "never" be universal?
 What were the reasons for this?
 What do these decisions say about the universality of the UDHR?